0x80/mono-ts/readme.md

 ## Install

 In this codebase, packages are managed by PNPM.
-I encourage anyone to give it a try if you haven't already, because in my experience it is really the better choice, especially for monorepos.
+I encourage anyone to give it a try if you haven't already because in my experience it is really the better choice, especially for monorepos.
 See the [feature comparison to NPN and Yarn](https://pnpm.io/feature-comparison).